opportunity-hack/ohack-slack-bot/praise-bot/README.md

 2. cd into the **praise-bot** folder
 3. Install node into your machine using the command 'nvm install node'
 4. Run the command **npm install @slack/bolt** to install the bolt framework locally
-6. Contact *Andrew Nguyen* or an OHack Staff member for the environment variables
+6. To set the required .env variables, follow the steps provided in [How to set environment variables](#How-to-set-environment-variables)
 5. Type **node app.js** in your terminal to run the Slack Praise Bot App locally.
 6. To ensure that the app successfully starts, look for the message "⚡️ Bolt app is running!" at the end of your console terminal output
 7. On Slack, type **/praise-dev** to trigger the development version of the Slack Praise Bot.
 DO NOT use **/praise**, as this will run the production version of the Slack Praise Bot.